Amazon Vendor P&L Management: Automated

 Eliminate AI data prep and annotation with BASIS semantic models, schemas, and documentation

-- Amazon payment details have PO-level line items, not product-level.
-Bridging PO payments to product payments requires another level of analysis.
+- Remittance details contain PO-level line items, not product-level.
+Bridging payments to individual ASINs requires another layer of analysis.

 Product-level Profit Impacts Your Entire Business